-Pamela Johnson has published fiction, poems, non-fiction and journalism.
-Her recently completed third novel, Taking In Water, received an Arts Council Writers' Award.
-She is currently working on her fourth novel, Broken Threads, and a collection of poems, At The Depot For Lost Hats.
+Pamela Johnson has published novels, short stories, poems, non-fiction and journalism.
+Her third novel, Taking In Water, received an Arts Council Writers' Award and is published by Blue Door Press.
+She is currently working on her fourth novel and a collection of poems, This Is Not About The Fish.

 Formerly editor of the Crafts Council's magazine, Crafts, she has previously worked as an independent critic, curator and lecturer on contemporary visual art.
 Her essays, articles and reviews on contemporary visual art and craft have appeared in journals, broadsheets and gallery publications.
 She has curated national touring exhibitions and reviewed for Radio 4's Kaleidoscope and Front Row.